apache/royale-docs/Create An Application.md

 ---
 # Create an Application

-All you need to now to build your first Apache Royale application
+Building your first Apache Royale application

 The easiest way to create a Royale application is to start with an existing one and modify it.
 In the examples folder are several examples you can use as a starting point.
 But if you want to know more about the underlying principles, read on.